SmugTheKiler/why-javascript-and-not-java/README.md

 ## 1: HTML Programming
 You can put JavaScript into HTML, and make awesome things with it.
-Even tho Java can also be in a website, browsers have lots of things for it like debuggers implimented right into it, and more browsers support it then Java.
+Even tho Java can also be on a website, browsers have lots of things for it like debuggers implemented right into it, and more browsers support it than Java.

-## 2: Simplisity
+## 2: Simplicity
 For the kids that learn it in school, honestly, JavaScript is better.
-Its a good language to get into the world of programming and to begin with, since it's used in lots of places, and is more simple, or at least, it looks and is easier to learn for the very new beginers.
+It's a good language to get into the world of programming and to begin with, since it's used in lots of places, and is more simple, or at least, it looks and is easier to learn for very new beginners.
 They don't have to put things such as <>, or ** somewhere.
 In JavaScript on other hand, you can just do stuff like ```const constant = require('package') ```